 - Take preventive action.

-- Track and update risks regularly once a week or month using a risk log.
+- Track and update risks monthly using a risk log.

-Avoidance: Use an alternate approach that does not have the risk.
+1. Avoidance: Use an alternate approach that does not have the risk.
 This is not always possible.
 There are programmes that deliberately involve high risks in the expectation of high gains.
-However, this is the most effective risk management technique if it can be applied.
+This is the most effective risk management technique if it can be applied.

-Control: Controlling risks involves developing a risk reduction plan and then tracking to the plan.
-The key aspect is the planning by experienced people.
+2. Control: Controlling risk involves developing a risk reduction plan and then tracking to that plan.
+A key aspect is the planning by experienced people.
 The plan itself may involve parallel development programmes.

-Assumption: Simply accepting the risk and continuing.
-However, there can be a tendency within organisations gradually to let the assumption of a risk take on the aura of a controlled risk.
+3. Assumption: Simply accepting the risk and continuing.
+There can be a tendency within organisations to gradually let the assumption of risk take on the aura of controlled risk.

-Risk Transfer: Means causing another party to accept the risk, typically by contract or by hedging.
+4. Risk Transfer: This means causing another party to accept the risk, typically by contract or by hedging.
 Liability among construction or other contractors is often transferred this way.